EndPointCorp/end-point-blog/2011/11/11/advanced-rights-roles-management-rails.html.md

 end
 ```

-And don't forget the handler for Acl9::AccessDenied exceptions, inside the ApplicationController, which handles both JSON and HTML responses:
+And don’t forget the handler for Acl9::AccessDenied exceptions, inside the ApplicationController, which handles both JSON and HTML responses:

 ```ruby
 class ApplicationController < ActionController::Base